03-JS/ControlCompanyDetector/README.md

 Both parties need to have LC_API installed for the mod to work.

+Please don't try to use Control Company and this mod together, as it will lead to errors and the mod not working.

 ## How to configure and use:

 For the mod to work, you need to tell it what the path to your current BepInEx folder is.